HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/miscellaneous.md

 - We should different visuals like screenshots, icons, symbols, table, graphs and charts, flowcharts to make it easy to understand and engaging.

+- Writing should be an expression of original thought.
+Using LLMs for creative tasks not only dilutes authenticity but also results in content that's often generic and uninspired.
+He concludes that if a task isn't worth genuine human effort, it's better left undone than delegated to a machine.

 ### Interview

 - A good interview is like a good and informal chat between passionate developers. it is an exchange of information: a good debate about techniques, tools, challenges, and approaches to software development.